 Artificial Intelligence and machine learning is not child's play.
 Developing the software to track a tiny football on a 3-dimensional football field recorded in 2 dimensions by 2 lenses begins to make your head spin.
 We began the lengthy process of dissecting hundreds of thousands of images to teach the machine what is a football and what is a football boot, a players’ shorts or a shiny bald head.
 After years of this, the machine has learned and continues to learn to become more accurate, not just on the ball but other aspects of the game.

-The Veo team continues to grow and we are now more than 30 engineers and developers in our Copenhagen office.
+The Veo team continues to grow and we are now more than 50 people in our Copenhagen office.
 We have developed a neural network and computer vision that can be considered revolutionary.
 Beyond being able to record without a cameraman, by tracking the ball and players we are able to provide extensive in-depth analysis that was impossible for most teams before

 Our mission has always been to make the football recording and AI analysis available to all clubs, no matter the size, financial ability or skill level.
 Small market clubs have not previously been able to firstly, record their matches, furthermore, have access to in-depth analysis.

 While the background technology can be complicated, we maintain our goal to make the process of recording, uploading, viewing and sharing your game as simple as possible.
 We are democratizing football, one camera, one field, one team at a time.
 We’re very excited about the future that this innovative software and technology will bring to football and the other sports we expand to.

 We continue to push the boundaries towards the future of sports recording and analysis.